gatkin/gatkin-personal-site/_posts/2018-11-25-the-python-packages-i-use-in-nearly-every-project.md

 ### pytest

-[Pytest](https://docs.pytest.org/en/latest/) is hands-down my favorite testing framework I have every worked with in any language.
+[Pytest](https://docs.pytest.org/en/latest/) is hands-down my favorite testing framework I have ever worked with in any language.
 I particularly love the simplicity of the assertion introspection feature it provides.
 All you need is the `assert` keyword and pytest handles generating the output necessary for diagnosing any test failures no matter the complexity of the values being compared in the assert statement.

 {% gist 612f95668b3ab93b6dc5389c09e479a8 %}